aloysius-pgast/crypto-exchanges-gateway/README.md

 Use it at your own risks and be careful with your money ;)

+## Faq

+* Does it support real-time data ?

+Yes, gateway provides a WS endpoint

+* What about _ccxt_ ?

+_ccxt_ is a very nice project which provides a library to connect to multiple exchanges (_php_,_js_,_python_).
+When I started, I wasn't aware of the project.
+It is probably something I will try to integrate at some point (to help adding more exchanges).
+While _ccxt_ aims at providing a library, I want to offer an http gateway as an independant service to be used by any REST client (so virtually any language).

+* Where is your service hosted ?

+This is a self-hosted service.
+You need to install it on your own server

+* I saw you are accepting donations.
+What extra service will I get for a donation ?

+Besides the privilege to go to bed, knowing that you did the right thing ?
+Not much

 ## What it does

 * Provides a unified REST API to various exchanges (can be used to automate trading or build bots)